 CUT, STITCH & BRAID & the red carpet // upcycled textiles produced in collaboration with CHAMALiiN and the Pakistani community

-The intention here was to address the pervasive gender inequality in Asian Pacific countries.
-As this remains a barrier to progress, justice and social stability, thus hindering development goals.
+The artwork intention is to address the pervasive gender inequality in Asian Pacific countries.
+As this remains a barrier to progress, justice and social stability.
 By collaborating with women’s artist in the Asia Pacific area we aim to foster social bonds in the art world and beyond, including improved well-being, an enhanced sense of self and self-efficacy and economical gains for women artists.

 The Red Carpet is a central symbol to elevate the world view of artwork made by women.
 This pays tribute to traditional roles passed down from generation to generation, from mother to daughter.
 As women bartered their expertise in skill with one another, decorative needlework became a valued commodity.
 The narrative of this work speaks to the beginning of Women’s Liberation through industry driven opportunity.
 Red Carpet was created by piecing together textiles produced by women from various time periods, countries and cultures, making a space for women to respond to their identities as artists and artisans.